t6/freebsd-runit/runit-faster.md

 make -C /usr/ports/sysutils/runit-faster install
 ```

-The port normally assumes that `/usr/local` is located on the same
+The port by default assumes that `/usr/local` is located on the same
 partition as the root filesystem.
-If that is not the case please
+For systems where this is not the
+case, runit has to be compiled with the ROOT option on, to make that
-compile the port with the `ROOT` option on.
-Binaries and the
+runit can properly bootstrap the system.
+Binaries and the necessary
-necessary configuration files will then be installed into `/etc/runit`
+configuration files will then be installed into `/etc/runit` and
-and `/sbin` instead of in `/usr/local/etc/runit` and
+`/sbin` instead of in `/usr/local/etc/runit` and `/usr/local/sbin`.
-`/usr/local/sbin`.
-In the rest of this howto we will always refer to
-`/etc/runit` directly instead of `/usr/local/etc/runit` for brevity's
+In this document we will always refer to `/etc/runit` directly instead
-sake.
-Please adjust the paths below accordingly.
+of `/usr/local/etc/runit` for brevity's sake.
+Please adjust paths
+accordingly.

-Adjust `/boot/loader.conf` and tell the kernel to attempt to use
+Edit `/boot/loader.conf` and tell the kernel to attempt to use
 `/sbin/runit-init` as PID 1

 ```